 Included in the kit is a coffee grounds cup (the base) a grinding arm which will make you feel like Macgyver when you lock it in place, and a silicone grip which doubles as a holder for the arm when not in use.

-There are a number of grind settings on the GSI all of which can be adjusted easily by rotating the lever (inside the grounds container) clockwise for a finer grind and counterclockwise for a coarser grind.
+There are a number of coffee grind settings on the GSI all of which can be adjusted easily by twisting the lever (found in the container) clockwise for a finer grind and counterclockwise for a coarser grind.

 Handground Precision Coffee Grinder